rjoberon/postscript/README.md

-a small collection of examples (more for learning programming than for viewing)
+A small collection of examples (more for learning programming than for viewing).

 - <file:bezier.ps>
 - <file:color.ps>